Mrymna/Surgery_procedures/Neuronexus/implantation.md

 * Move the probe out of the way and bring the animal.
 * remove the lid and the pcb board.
 * make sure that the skull of your animal is approximately flat.
+* add some saline to the skull to make it wet.
 *